EICR Certificate Cost

 Who Needs To Get an EICR?

-Landlords are required to have EICRs issued for any property they're renting out.
+Landlords are legally required to have EICRs issued for any property they're renting out to prove the property's electrical safety.
 These must be renewed at least every 5 years (or sooner if advised), and they must keep an up-to-date Electrical Certificate.

 EICRs are not currently a legal requirement for homeowners.